AdobeDocs/document-cloud-learn.en/help/sign/integrations/create-an-agreement-template.md

 # Creating a document template in Adobe Sign for Salesforce

-Learn how to create an Document Template for Adobe Sign in Salesforce.
+In this video tutorial, you'll learn how to create a Document Template for Adobe Sign in Salesforce.
 Document Templates provide speed and consistency in your sign transactions and the ability to manage document revisions and changes.

 >[!VIDEO](https://video.tv.adobe.com/v/17349?hidetitle=true)